JHorta77/Word-Guess-Game/README.md

 What I used

-This game was built using vanilla JavaScript, HTML5, Bootstrap 4 & CSS3.
+This game was built using vanilla JavaScript, HTML5, CSS3.